ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 # and more and more...
 ```

-> Note that methods with too many arguments are a sign of a bad design since the method is probably doing too many things!
+> Note that methods with too many arguments are a sign of bad design since the method is probably doing too many things!

 # Optional positional arguments

-Some times we may want to allow the user to provide more input but not require them to do so.
-For that, we can use optional arguments for which we define a default value in case the user didn't specify one.
-This is particularly usefull when we want to have some default behavior for our method but give the user the option to modify that, if we just hardcode the default value inside the method we wouldn't have this flexibility.
+Sometimes we may want to allow the user to provide more input but not require them to do so.
+For that, we can use optional arguments for which we define a default value in case the user doesn't specify one.
+This is particularly useful when we want to have some default behavior for our method but give the user the option to modify that.
+If we just hardcoded the default value inside the method we wouldn't have this flexibility.

 ```ruby
 def foo(arg1 = 'default value')